You want to learn more about fertilization and have spotted NPK values on a fertilizer. In this article, you will learn about NPK in Soil and more.

 How to prevent Nitrogen Deficiency

 Intense growth or stress can encourage Nitrogen deficiency.
 It is best to use a fertilizer with a high Nitrogen (N) value to prevent a Nitrogen deficiency.
 There are different types of fertilizers.
 Foliar sprays are applied directly on the leaves, liquid fertilizers that are indeed liquid, and slow-release fertilizers that are solid and applied to the soil.

 Phosphorus is important in cell division and plant growth as it fosters new tissue growth.
 It converts other nutrients into building blocks essential for plants to grow.
 It is also used in different key structures in plants.
 A future effect of Phosphorus is capturing and converting the sun’s energy into different plant compounds.
 It is essential for the health of plants and is responsible for:

 - Stem strength

 - Crop quality

 Phosphorus is the second most essential nutrient for plants after Nitrogen.
 A deficiency leads to limited plant productivity during early growth.
-It is therefore spotted early in the vegetative development as it leads to an unnatural dark green and sometimes red and purple foliage.
+It is therefore spotted early in the vegetative development, leading to an unnatural dark green and sometimes red and purple foliage.
 It further delays the maturity of plants and reduced yields if plants or their fruits are planted for consumption.
 Phosphorus deficiency can be more difficult to spot compared to Nitrogen (N) and Potassium (K).

 How to spot Phosphorus Deficiency